caio2525/clone_nubank/README.md

 ## About The Project
-That is a Nubank Clone Project made following youtube tutorial
+That is a Nubank Clone Project made following youtube tutorial from rocketseat

 ### Built With
 * [React Native](https://reactnative.dev/)